Latest News

 Gold prices steady as traders consider inflation and Israel-Iran ceasefire risks

-Iran and Israel announced on Monday that they had stopped their attacks after an appeal by U.S. president Donald Trump.
-However, Tehran warned it will resume hostilities should Israel continue to strike Hezbollah.
+Iran and Israel announced?on Monday that they had halted their attacks after an appeal by U.S. president Donald Trump.
+However, Tehran warned that it would resume hostilities in the event Israel continued to strike Hezbollah.

-Goldman Sachs expects that the U.S. Federal Reserve will keep interest rates unchanged until 2026, and defer rate cuts to 2027.
-They cite stronger economic activity and job growth.
+Goldman Sachs expects that the U.S. Federal Reserve will keep interest rates at their current levels through 2026, and defer rate cuts until 2027.
+They cite stronger economic growth and job creation as reasons for this.

 (source: Reuters)